Van der Kuyl's Parsley Box sees value wiped out – Daily Business

 The company, which has been heavily backed by Scottish entrepreneurs Chris van der Kuyl and Kevin Dorren, was valued at £84m when it floated at 200p per share in March last year.

-But its shares have been in freefall and today plunged a further 60% to just 1.6p, leaving the company worth just £1.18m, almost half the sum pumped into the business by Mr Van der Kuyl in July this year in an attempt to short up its weakening balance sheet.
+But its shares have been in freefall and today plunged a further 60% to just 1.6p, leaving the company worth just £1.18m, almost half the sum pumped into the business by chairman Mr Van der Kuyl in July this year in an attempt to short up its weakening balance sheet.

 A series of warnings on its trading outlook followed its admission to the Alternative Investment Market, when it hoped to cash in on the trend for eating from home.
 But as life returned to normal new customer orders fell back.
 AJ Bell investment director Russ Mould described it as “the worst performing IPO of 2021”.